adamsilver/fdpb/03-Book-A-Flight.md

 The `pattern` attribute is there to trigger the numeric keyboard on iPhones as some versions won't automatically show it even though the *type* should be all we need[^CHECK GDS SERVICE MANUAL FOR DATES].

-### Booking dates
+### Calendar control

-A user might want to choose a date having been informed by price, availability and knowing which day of the week it relates to.
-It's the latter that is of most concern to us.
-People often orientate themselves by day and week when booking holidays.
-For this reason, we'll want to offer users a more convenient way of choosing a date.
+When booking a flight, for example, it's helpful to have some context to help us choose a date.
+People often orientate themselves by day and week when booking flights.
+For this reason, we'll want to offer users a more convenient solution than three separate text boxes.

-UIs that try to solve several problems at once are often detrimental to the resulting user experience.
-For example, if we were to try and convey price and availability inside a calendar widget, from which to choose a date, it would end up being full of information that's hard to process.
+UIs that try to solve many problems at once are often detrimental to the resulting user experience.
+For example, if we were to try and convey price and availability inside a calendar widget, we would end up with too much data to process at once.

-Because of this, we'll simply let users pick a date preference in which to fly.
-We can help them decide which date to choose (based on price for example) in later steps.
+Because of this, we'll let users pick a date preference in which to fly.
+We can help them decide which date to choose later on.

-### Calendar controls
+#### Input Type Date

 Up until recently, we were left to create our own custom calendar control using Javascript.
-We already know how much effort it is to produce a user-friendly custom component that's inclusive.
+We already know how hard it is to design and build a custom component because we did just that with the Autocomplete.
 Wherever possible, we should let the browser do the work for us.

 HTML5 gave us `input type="date"` which enhances a text box into a calendar control.
-This is good because they:
+This is good because they are:

-- save us time and money in design and implementation costs
+- cost effective&mdash;they save us design and development time
-- are performant (as users don't need to download and execute custom components)
+- performant (as users don't need to download and execute custom components)
-- are familiar because native apps use the same UI control
+- familiar because native apps use the same UI control
-- are normally accessible by default
+- accessible by default

-Also, when browser improve the design of the native components, our users get them too without waiting for us to upgrade our own code.
+Also, when browsers release improvement to native controls, our users get them without waiting for us to upgrade our own code.
 This frees us up to solve other problems instead.

-So let's talk support.
-Mobile browser support is good.
+The input is well supported on mobile.
 Here's what it looks like:

 ![Mobile native date control](./images/mobile-date.png)

 Desktop browser support is not as good.
-Chrome and Edge work well but Firefox, for example, doesn't have any support, although I hear it's on it's way.
-Here's what it looks like for Chrome:
+Chrome and Edge work well but Firefox, for example, doesn't have any support, although it's on the way.
+Here's what it looks like in Chrome:

 ![Desktop native date control](./images/desktop-date.png)

-If you're concerned about differences in appearance across different platforms and browsers.
-Don't be.
-User's either don't notice or don't care.
-And if you're not convinced you should watch Nicholas Zakas's video[^] and have a read of this website [^dowebsitesneedtolookthesame].
+If you're concerned about it looking different across browsers, don't be.
+User's either don't notice or don't care which Nicholas Zakas beautifully demonstrates in BLAH BLAH[^].
+If you're still not convinced you should take a look at Do Websites Needs To Look The Same In Every Browser[^].

 Here's the HTML: